Rick Wise: Early life

+Richard Charles Wise was born on September 13, 1945, in Jackson, Michigan.
 Wise grew up in Portland, Oregon, and led his Rose City Little League team to the Little League World Series in 1958, making him one of a handful of major league players to have played in both the Little League and Major League World Series.
-He attended Madison High School (now Leodis V. McDaniel High School) in Portland.
+He attended Madison High School in Portland, Oregon, where he excelled in baseball.

-Career
+Professional career

-Phillies
+Philadelphia Phillies (1964, 1966–1971)

 Wise was 18 years of age when he debuted for the Philadelphia Phillies in 1964, his second professional season.
 His first major league win was in the second game of a doubleheader on June 21, beating the New York Mets 8–2.
 The first game that day was Jim Bunning's perfect game.
 Wise was the last player from the 1964 Philadelphia Phillies team to be active in the major leagues, pitching two innings of relief (7th and 8th) for the Padres against the Los Angeles Dodgers on April 10, 1982.
 He spent all of 1965 and the early part of 1966 with the Phillies' top minor league affiliate (the Arkansas Travelers in 1965 and the San Diego Padres in 1966) before making the majors for good.

 He developed into a solid starter, winning 17 games with a 2.88 earned run average for a last-place Phillies team in 1971, as well as being named to his first All-Star Game.
 The highlight of Wise's Philadelphia career took place that year on June 23 when he overcame the flu to no-hit the Cincinnati Reds in a 4-0 win at Riverfront Stadium.
 Only a sixth-inning walk to Dave Concepcion denied Wise what would have been the second perfect game in Phillies history.
 He also contributed a pair of homers, a one-out two-run home run off Ross Grimsley in the fifth and a leadoff solo shot off Clay Carroll in the eighth.
 Wise, Wes Ferrell (1931), Jim Tobin (1944), and Earl Wilson (1962) are the only pitchers to throw a no-hitter and hit a home run in the same game.
 On August 28 against the San Francisco Giants, Wise also hit two home runs.
 On September 18 against the Chicago Cubs, he completed a string of retiring 32 batters in a row, four shy of Harvey Haddix's Major League record, also driving in the winning run in the 12th inning.